usnistgov/OSCAL/docs/content/_index.md

 - Maintain and share actionable, up-to-date information about how controls are implemented in your systems
 - Automate the monitoring and assessment of your system control implementation effectiveness

-If you are new to the OSCAL project, we provide [learning material](learnmore/) on the project.
+If you are new to the OSCAL project, we provide [learning materials](learn/) for the project.
 {{%/usa-grid-container%}}
 {{</usa-section>}}